- Not a substitute for professional veterinary help.

-Compulsively doomscrolling through Twitter last week, I stumbled upon a curious tweet that managed to distract me from Mike Pence’s fly for a few, fleeting minutes.
+Compulsively doomscrolling through Twitter during Covid, I stumbled upon a curious tweet that managed to distract me from the endless ticker of end-of-days headlines for a few fleeting moments.

 The tweet claimed a magical cure to a common WFH frustration: kitties interrupting Zoom calls, pouncing on keyboards, and in general persistently vying for our attention while we’re working from our home computers.
-(See exhibit A below, my cat Matilda, who would not settle down during a recent conference call until we “held paws.”
+(Pictured below is my cat Matilda who would not settle down during a recent conference call until we “held paws.”
 Note: I’m sitting at my desk during the meeting.)

-According to @gisel_ysbryd, all you have to do is just give your cat their own workstation, and voila, problem solved.
+According to the account, all you have to do is just give your cat their own workstation, and voila, problem solved.

-“Apparently cats are all over your laptop when you’re trying to work because they want to mirror your behaviour,” she tweeted.
+“Apparently cats are all over your laptop when you’re trying to work because they want to mirror your behaviour,” the account holder tweeted.
 “My cat is relentlessly cuddly when I’m working so I thought I’d try something out.”

 After reading the tweet, I told my husband I was going to try it on our own cats (Matilda and Ramona, who I describe here as “fussy and dictatorial”) and he grumbled it would never work.
 Oh, the satisfaction when he entered our office/guest room to ask a question, just moments after I presented the kitties with their own laptop.